asmaaabialy/firist-myProject/README.md

 # firist-myProject
-this project is translator
+This project is translator
-thes projesct is created by Asmaa Bialy
+This projesct is created by Asmaa Bialy